 I’ve long been a believer that it should be used to achieve something for myself.
 In 2013 I learnt to Surf, in 2014 I ran 8km in preparation for my first Half Marathon, and this year I headed North to walk the Tongariro Alpine Crossing with my friend Hellen.

-Hellen had picked up a GrabOne voucher mid last year for an ‘Epic Ruapehu Adventure’ which got us two nights accommodation in an ensuite room at LKNZ Travel Lodge in Oakune, breakfast both mornings, a $40 dinner voucher, arrival drinks and Tongariro Crossing shuttles.
+Hellen had picked up a GrabOne voucher mid last year for an ‘Epic Ruapehu Adventure’ which got us at Tongariro Crossing tour of sorts including two nights accommodation in an ensuite room at LKNZ Travel Lodge in Oakune, breakfast both mornings, a $40 dinner voucher, arrival drinks and Tongariro Crossing shuttles.

 |There’s not much to do in Ohakune other than visit the Giant Carrot|